James Meredith: Education and activism

 In 1966, Meredith organized and led a solo, personal March Against Fear for 220 miles from Memphis, Tennessee, to Jackson, Mississippi, beginning on June 6, 1966.
 Inviting only black men to join him, he wanted to highlight continuing racial oppression in the Mississippi Delta, as well as to encourage blacks to register and vote following passage of the federal Voting Rights Act of 1965, which authorized federal oversight and enforcement of rights.
 Governor Paul Johnson promised to allow the march and provide State Highway Police protection.
 Meredith wanted blacks in Mississippi to overcome fear of violence.

-Despite police, on the second day, Meredith was shot and wounded by Aubrey James Norvell, a white man whose motives were never determined, and who pleaded guilty at trial.
+Despite a police presence, on the second day, Meredith was shot and wounded by Aubrey James Norvell, a white man whose motives were never determined, and who pleaded guilty at trial.
 Meredith was quickly taken to a hospital.
 Leaders of major organizations rallied at the news and vowed to complete the march in Meredith's name.
 They struggled to reconcile differing goals, but succeeded in attracting more than 10,000 marchers from local towns and across the country by the end.

+Norvell pleaded guilty to battery and assault with intent to kill and was sentenced to five years in prison.

-Meredith recovered from his wounds and rejoined the march before it reached Jackson on June 26, when 15,000 marchers entered the city in what had become the largest civil rights march in state history.
+Meredith suffered from superficial wounds to his neck, legs, head, and right side.
+He recovered from his wounds, and rejoined the march before it reached Jackson on June 26, when 15,000 marchers entered the city in what had become the largest civil rights march in state history.
 During the march, more than 4,000 black Mississippians registered to vote.
 Continued community organizing was catalyzed by these events, and African Americans began to enter the political system again.
-Black voters in Mississippi have established a high rate of voter registration and voting participation.